-9. Director of the Health and Social Care Partnership
+9. Director of Health and Social Care Partnership

 North Ayrshire Council has delegated certain functions to the North Ayrshire Integration Joint Board, which has in turn delegated the following powers to the Director of the Health and Social Care Partnership as its Chief Officer.
-The Director of the Health and Social Care Partnership will act as both the Chief Officer of North Ayrshire Integration Joint Board and manager of North Ayrshire Health and Social Care Partnership.
-In recognition of the fact that the Health and Social Care Partnership will exercise Council functions (including functions relating to mental health and procurement) not otherwise delegated to the Integration Joint Board, the Council delegates to the Director of the Health and Social Care Partnership overall responsibility for the following Local Authority services not otherwise delegated to the Integration Joint Board:-
+The Director of the Health and Social Care Partnership will act as both the Chief Officer of North Ayrshire Integration Joint Board and provide a single point of overall strategic leadership for North Ayrshire Health and Social Care Partnership.
+In recognition of the fact that the Health and Social Care Partnership will exercise Council functions (including functions relating to mental health and procurement) not otherwise delegated to the Integration Joint Board, the Council delegates to the Director of the Health and Social Care Partnership overall responsibility for the following Local Authority services: -

 - Social work services for adults and older people;

 - Services and support for adults with physical disabilities, learning disabilities;

 - Mental health services;

 - Drug and alcohol services;

-- Adult protection and domestic abuse
+- Adult protection and domestic abuse;

 - Carers support services;

 - Community care assessment teams;

 - Support services;

-- Care home services;
+- Care home and care at home services;

 - Adult placement services;

 - Health improvement services;

-- Aids and adaptations and gardening services;
+- Aids and adaptations;

-- Day services;
+- Day and Respite services;

 - Local area co-ordination;

 - Respite provision;

 - Occupational therapy services;

 - Re-ablement services, equipment and telecare.